xnau/pardibee/readme.txt

 You can define a "captcha" form element which will show a simple math question for the user to answer.

+= Where do I report security bugs found in this plugin? =

+Please report security bugs found in the source code of the Participants Database plugin through the [Patchstack Vulnerability Disclosure  Program](https://patchstack.com/database/vdp/bfb9f090-be8f-4641-bd6b-431a1e4f45c7).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Screenshots ==

 1. Managing Database fields: this is where you set up your database fields and all attributes for each field